-Knowage is the professional open source suite for modern business analytics over traditional sources and big data systems.
-Knowage is the new brand for SpagoBI project: this new brand marks the value of the well-known open source business intelligence suite after significant functional and technological transformations and a new offering model.
-The suite is composed of several modules, each one conceived for a specific analytical domain.
-They can be used individually as complete solution for a certain task, or combined with one another to ensure full coverage of user' requirements.
+KNOWAGE is the professional open source suite for modern business analytics over traditional sources and big data systems.
+KNOWAGE is the new brand for SpagoBI project: this new brand marks the value of the well-known open source business intelligence suite after significant functional and technological transformations and a new offering model.
+The suite is composed of two main modules and four different plug-ins, each one conceived for a specific analytical domain.